Leatherjackets in a Mediterranean Sauce

 Preheat oven to 180ºC.

-Heat half the olive oil over a medium heat, add onion, salt and pepper and cook until onion is translucent.
+Heat half the olive oil in a frying pan over a medium heat, add onion, salt and pepper and cook until onion is translucent.
 Add garlic and cook for a further minute, then add olives and capers, cook for 2 minutes.

 Add red wine, bring to the boil and cook until wine is reduced by half.
 Add tomatoes, reduce heat and simmer for 5-10 minutes until a thick sauce consistency.